truu-security/truu-forgerock-openam-nodes-docs/README.md

 ![logo](docs/img/truu-logo-lg.png)
 # TruU ForgeRock Plugin Setup Guide

+## Solution Overview
+This [1-minute video](https://vimeo.com/540307544) shows how users can enjoy a secure, passwordless login experience to workstations and web applications when customers deploy TruU with ForgeRock Access Management.

 ## Introduction
 This deployment guide details how to configure the TruU ForgeRock Plugin with ForgeRock for biometric based identity verification to federated resources.
 The TruU ForgeRock Plugin